Helping Christians with Porn Addictions

 Pornography consists in removing real or simulated sexual acts from the intimacy of the partners, in order to display them deliberately to third parties.
 It offends against chastity because it perverts the conjugal act, the intimate giving of spouses to each other.
 It does grave injury to the dignity of its participants (actors, vendors, the public), since each one becomes an object of base pleasure and illicit profit for others.
 It immerses all who are involved in the illusion of a fantasy world.
 It is a grave offense.

 While many porn websites (like Pornhub) generate excitement for porn, we know the truth.
-Porn hurts people.
+Porn hurts men, women, and families.
 It treats people like objects for pleasure.
 It gives the person who watches it a skewed vision of the true nature of sexuality.
 It leads to unhealthy desires, unhealthy attitudes about a sexual partner, and even the inability of men to become aroused in real-life situations.

 african woman using a laptop